 This will enable pupils to understand what acceptable and unacceptable online behaviour looks like.
-Cranmore and St Teresa's will teach pupils that the same standard of behaviour and honesty applies online and offline, including the importance of respect for others.
-Cranmore and St Teresa's will also teach pupils to recognise unacceptable behaviour in others.
+EST schools will teach pupils that the same standard of behaviour and honesty applies online and offline, including the importance of respect for others.
+EST Schools will also teach pupils to recognise unacceptable behaviour in others.

-Cranmore and St Teresa's will help pupils to recognise acceptable and unacceptable behaviour by:
+EST schools will help pupils to recognise acceptable and unacceptable behaviour by: